SAP Articles

 - Requires dedicated team for content updates and management

 WalkMe adds those little guided walkthroughs directly on your SAP screens.
 Users get help exactly when they’re stuck.
-Support calls drop like crazy after you implement it.
+Support calls drop quickly after you implement it.
 On our last big project, basic how-to questions went down almost 40%.

 The best part is that it works across systems.
 When your process jumps from SAP to other applications, WalkMe follows along.
 Try doing that with a PDF manual.